Vinaypatil-Ev/notes/README.md

 # notes
-learn new things by creating notes on in markdown file
+learn new things by creating notes in markdown file